maheshrjl/tf-dev-env-aws/README.md

-# tf-dev-env-aws
+# create a development environment with terrafrom in aws

-Provisioning a development environment with terrafrom in aws
+### Features

 - Create instance with private key on device
 - Add instance config to ~/.ssh for easy ssh using vscode